 Dram shop liability refers to laws that govern bars, nightclubs and restaurants.
 Under the dram shop laws — codified in Missouri Revised Statues §537.053 — an accident victim can sue the business and person who served alcoholic beverages for consumption on the premises to an adult who was visibly intoxicated.
 In addition, the establishment is liable if they served a driver who is under the age of 21 who consequently causes a crash.
 Even the intoxicated underage driver can pursue damages from the business.
 These dram shop rules provide the basis for filing your third party lawsuit against the bartenders and the drinking establishments whose conduct contributed to your auto accident.

-To learn more about suing drunk drivers and the drinking establishments that served them, call The Guirl Law Firm, LLC on our 24-hour toll-free hotline 314-399-8051 or contact us online to schedule your free initial consultation.
+To learn more about suing drunk drivers and the drinking establishments that served them, call the Guirl Law Firm on our 24-hour toll-free hotline 314-399-8051 or contact us online to schedule your free initial consultation.